 City of Las Vegas funded projects are primarily located in traditional low-income census tracts and areas that document a higher percentage of low and moderate income citizens; however, certain projects are available throughout the City.
 New construction HOME projects are located in areas with a diverse population and have vacant land or the ability to be converted to the proper zoning and use.
 The city supports the rehabilitation of existing substandard affordable housing in areas of minority concentration.
-HOPWA funds are used countywide while ESG funds will support the Corridor of HOPE.
+HOPWA funds are used countywide while ESG funds will support individuals who meet eligibility criteria.